-- R. Rescue anyone in the room while calling out "Code Red, location..." for assistance.
+- R. Rescue- anyone in the room while calling out "Code Red, location..." for assistance.
 Close the door to the fire room and any room connecting doors.
 Place the orange "fire" tag on the door to signify the 'fire room'.
-Orange "fire" tags are located in every fire extinguisher cabinet. - A. Alarm - activate the fire alarm.
-Page the fire location. - C. Confine the fire by closing all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area. .
+Orange "fire" tags are located in every fire extinguisher cabinet. - A. Activate Alarm - activate the fire alarm.
+Page the fire location. - C. Close doors -close all remaining doors and windows in the fire zone, placing residents into rooms. - E. Evacuate to the nearest safe area.